MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-adroll.md

 ## Configure the connector

 1. In the **Data matching** section, in the **Email** field, select the field in your unified customer profile that represents a customer's email address.
-AdRoll does not allow to export any other fields.
+It's required to export segments to AdRoll.

 1. Select the segments you want to export.
-Note that you need to select a segment with a least 100 members.
+Select a segment with a least 100 members.
 You can't export smaller segments.
 Additionally the maximum size of a segment to export is 250'000 members per export.

 1. Select **Save**.